matheuzgomes/Snip/README.md

 - ~~**📤 Export**: Export notes to various formats (Markdown, JSON, etc.)~~ ✅ Done!
 - ~~**📥 Import**: Import notes from files and directories~~ ✅ Done!
 - ~~**🧪 Testing**: Comprehensive test suite with benchmarks~~ ✅ Done!
-- **🖼️ Markdown Preview**: Visualize rendered Markdown so you can see your notes as they'd appear formatted
+- ~~**🖼️ Markdown Preview**: Visualize rendered Markdown so you can see your notes as they'd appear formatted~~ ✅ Done!

 ### Performance Metrics

-Snip v1.0.0 delivers exceptional performance:
+Snip v1.1.0 delivers exceptional performance:

 - **⚡ Sub-microsecond Operations**: Core operations run in 90-127 nanoseconds
 - **💾 Memory Efficient**: Only 56 bytes per operation with 3 allocations